 We make representations to various environmental bodies in order to try to preserve and encorage wildlife, not only in nature reserves and SSSIs but in the rest of the countryside which surrounds us and forms the background to our daily life.
 The improvement and conservation of our natural environment is of great importance for us all.
 An active South Hams Society can provide the impact and skills to achieve it.

 EVENTS AND TALKS

-Recent events include visits to a local vineyard, an oyster farm, a micro-brewer, Langage power station and Soar Mill Seeds Farm.
-There have also been beach clean-ups, a cream tea, a canoeing trip, a bird-watching cruise on the Rivermaid, walks around neolithic and mediaeval field systems and talks on local wildlife.
+Recent events include visits to a local vineyard and a micro-brewer.
+There have also been beach clean-ups, a canoeing trip, a bird-watching cruise on the Rivermaid, and talks on local wildlife.

 We have contacts in other national and local organisations, including the South Hams Sustainability Forum, the Aune Conservation Association, the Salcombe and Kingsbridge Estuary Association, the Campaign to Protect Rural England, English Heritage, the National Trust and the South Devon AONB Unit.

 We are currently working to re-instate our quarterly bulletin.
 Previously these included articles on both general and local subjects, such as hedges, farming issues, conservation projects, current planning concerns and natural history.